luckyframework/avram/OPERATION_EXTRACTION_SUMMARY.md

 This document summarizes the extraction of a base operation class from Avram to Lucky framework.

+## Test Results

+✅ **All 930 tests pass successfully** - The refactoring maintains 100% backward compatibility with existing Avram operations.

 ## What was done

 1. **Created Lucky::BaseOperation** - A lightweight abstract base class that provides: